 TalkTalk doesn’t offer a discounted broadband package for people struggling to pay their bills.
 Instead, if you’re currently in receipt of financial support such as Universal Credit, TalkTalk has partnered with the DWP to offer six months of free broadband.

 This voucher scheme gives jobseekers unlimited access to a TalkTalk broadband connection for half a year, and then lets you choose whether to roll onto a TalkTalk contract or cancel the service for free.
 It’s a different route to most other broadband providers who offer contracted broadband packages at a heavily reduced price, but it could still prove useful for many people.

-Due to the CPI 5.4% rate of inflation announced at the beginning of 2022, TalkTalk increased its prices by 9.1% in April 2022.
+Due to the CPI 10.5% rate of inflation announced at the beginning of 2023, TalkTalk is set to increase its prices by 14.21% in April 2023.
 That’s quite a large hike, particularly when you consider the fact that TalkTalk adds an additional 3.7% to its inflation price hikes.

 TalkTalk isn’t unique in this — other broadband and mobile providers have done the same, since the rate of inflation has been quite high.
 TalkTalk is very clear in its terms and conditions that line rental prices will rise in accordance with the CPI’s rate of inflation.

 Broadband providers now have to be much clearer about any potential price increases to customers in a detailed one-pager before they sign up.
 So, rather than just including them in terms and conditions, which not everyone reads, the information should now be a lot more transparent when choosing a new deal.